metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_ibmvpc_cluster_v1beta2_manifest.md

 Optional:

 - `additional_listeners` (Attributes List) AdditionalListeners sets the additional listeners for the control plane load balancer. (see [below for nested schema](#nestedatt--spec--control_plane_load_balancer--additional_listeners))
+- `backend_pools` (Attributes List) backendPools defines the load balancer's backend pools. (see [below for nested schema](#nestedatt--spec--control_plane_load_balancer--backend_pools))
 - `id` (String) id of the loadbalancer
 - `name` (String) Name sets the name of the VPC load balancer.
 - `public` (Boolean) public indicates that load balancer is public or private
+- `security_groups` (Attributes List) securityGroups defines the Security Groups to attach to the load balancer.Security Groups defined here are expected to already exist when the load balancer is reconciled (these do not get created when reconciling the load balancer). (see [below for nested schema](#nestedatt--spec--control_plane_load_balancer--security_groups))
+- `subnets` (Attributes List) subnets defines the VPC Subnets to attach to the load balancer.Subnets defiens here are expected to already exist when the load balancer is reconciled (these do not get created when reconciling the load balancer). (see [below for nested schema](#nestedatt--spec--control_plane_load_balancer--subnets))

 <a id="nestedatt--spec--control_plane_load_balancer--additional_listeners"></a>
 ### Nested Schema for `spec.control_plane_load_balancer.additional_listeners`